CAA Policy Respecting Your Privacy and the Protection of Personal Information

 To the fullest extent permitted by applicable law, this information is provided “AS IS” without warranty of any kind, either express or implied, including but not limited to, the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
 Some jurisdictions do not allow the exclusion of implied warranties, so the above exclusion may not apply to you.

 Portions of the website may contain commentary on or plain language interpretations of laws and regulations, which is presented for general assistance only.
 Opinions, commentary and interpretation are those of the author alone, and are not to be construed as legal advice.
-The official versions of these laws and regulations govern and should be referred to by the user.
-Official versions of statutes and regulations can be found on relevant government websites.
+The official versions of these laws and regulations govern.
+They should be referred to by the user and can be found on relevant government websites.
 For proper legal advice and interpretation, users should consult their own legal advisors.
 Also, material presented on this website may not be up-to-date or constitute a review of all relevant laws relating to a particular matter.

 Limitation of Liability